-The ECS is distributed all over the body and, in its original definition, consisted of two cannabinoid receptors – CB1 and CB2 – two signalling messengers (called endocannabinoids or EC’s) made by the body, called anandamide (AEA), and 2-acyl glycerol (2-AG), as well as the enzymes responsible for their synthesis (NAPE-PLD and NAT), and their breakdown (FAAH and NAAA).
+The ECS is distributed all over the body.
+In its original definition, consisted of two cannabinoid receptors, CB1 and CB2, two signalling messengers (called endocannabinoids or EC’s) made by the body, called anandamide (AEA), and 2-acyl glycerol (2-AG), as well as the enzymes responsible for their synthesis (NAPE-PLD and NAT), and their breakdown (FAAH and NAAA).
 The receptors are differentially distributed with CB1 being primarily located in the brain, and the CB2 receptors located in close proximity of the immune system.
 However, as the scientists later discovered there is a significant overlap with the CB1 receptor found outside the brain, and the CB2 receptors also found within the brain.

 In time, researchers discovered many other “players” that were part of the ECS, especially other receptors including GPR55, GPR119 and the ion channel receptor TRPV1 through which pain is mediated.
 It was also found that the receptor PPAR-alpha, which is located in the nucleus of the cells, and takes part in regulating genes associated with pain and inflammation, was also part of the ECS.

 In addition, other EC’s were discovered like PEA, OEA and SEA.
 Eventually, scientists expanded these new discoveries to a more encompassing definition termed endocannabinoidome which correctly captures the current state of research affairs.